Program and Student Performance Data

 * As selected on UCSF application.
 Applicants may choose multiple race/ethnic groups.

-*** Individual who is (or has a sibling who is) the first in the family to graduate from a four-year college.
+*** A first-gen college graduate is the first generation in their family to graduate from a four-year college.

 ****Data for the MEPN, MS, Nursing PhD and Sociology PhD programs.